ihreapotheken/IA-SDK-iOS/docs/Interaction.md

 > This is just an example, inspect the delegates to see what other events are being sent.

 ## Example of overriding default behavior
-SDKDelegate calls *cartButtonWillOpenCartScreen* when the cart button is tapped in any SDK screen.
+SDKDelegate calls *sdkWillNavigateToTarget* when some overidable action is performed.
-If you don’t implement this method, the default behavior is for the SDK to present the cart screen modally over the current screen.
+On example of cart screen, if you don’t implement this method, the default behavior is for the SDK to present the cart screen modally over the current screen.

 This behavior is fine in most cases, but if, for example, your app already includes a cart screen embedded inside a tab view, you can override this callback to switch to the cart tab instead of showing a new screen.

 ```
 final class ExampleIASDKDelegate: SDKDelegate {
     // We will switch to cart tab in our example app.
-    func cartButtonWillOpenCartScreen() -> HandlingDecision {
+    func sdkWillNavigateToTarget(_ navigationTarget: IANavigationTarget, decisionHandler: @escaping (HandlingDecision) -> Void) {
+        switch navigationTarget {
+        case .cart:
+            // Use this to set cart in your app, e.g.:
-        viewModel?.selectedTab = .cart
+            // viewModel?.selectedTab = .cart
-        return .handled
+            decisionHandler(.handled)
+        default:
+            decisionHandler(.performDefault)
+        }
     }
 }
 ```